YuSugihara/QTL-seq/README.md

   -p , --parent      fastq or bam of parent.
 If you specify
                      fastq, please separate pairs by comma,
                      e.g. -p fastq1,fastq2.
-You can use this optiion multiple times
+You can use this option multiple times
   -b1 , --bulk1      fastq or bam of bulk 1.
 If you specify
                      fastq, please separate pairs by comma,
                      e.g. -b1 fastq1,fastq2.
 You can use this
-                     optiion multiple times
+                     option multiple times
   -b2 , --bulk2      fastq or bam of bulk 2.
 If you specify
                      fastq, please separate pairs by comma,
                      e.g. -b2 fastq1,fastq2.
 You can use this
-                     optiion multiple times
+                     option multiple times
   -n1 , --N-bulk1    Number of individuals in bulk 1.
   -n2 , --N-bulk2    Number of individuals in bulk 2.
-  -o , --out         Output directory.
-Specified name must not
+  -o , --out         The specified directory must not already exist.
-                     exist.
   -F , --filial      Filial generation.
 This parameter must be
                      more than 1.
 [2]
   -t , --threads     Number of threads.
 If you specify the number
-                     below one, then QTL-seq will use the threads as many as possible.
+                     below one, then QTL-seq will use as many threads as possible.
 [2]
   -w , --window      Window size (kb).
 [2000]
   -s , --step        Step size (kb).
 [100]
   -D , --max-depth   Maximum depth of variants which will be used.
 [250]